COSC3020/tsp-held-karp-NathanaelConnell/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.
+Had chat gpt help with debugging an error about misshandaling the problems constraints.

+The worst case time complexity is O(n^2 _ 2^n).
+This is becasue the algorithm exlores all subsets of n cities, which is 2^n, and performs up to n transitions for each subset.
+The use of memoization ensures that previously computed subproblems are not recomputed, but each subset of cities still needs to be processed.
+The memory complexity in the worst case is O(n _ 2^n) due to the memoization cache that stores results for all subsets of visited cities and corresponding current city indices.
+The maximum recursive stack depth contributes O(n) to the memory usage.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."